 You may not be aware that most college websites provide course catalogs online for their majors—a complete list of the courses a student could choose from in that major.
 Perhaps, a student is interested in learning more about a BFA in Immerse Reality from SCAD.
 A few clicks and they can find this list of courses to read more about.
 This course catalog exploration is not limited to these “new” majors, but it’s a good idea for any college search.

-Finally, if you’ve been to Tips for the College-Bound or Heads Up!, you’ll know that we love the Book of Majors from the College Board.
+Finally, we love the Book of Majors from the College Board.
 This book (which can be found at local libraries too) is an amazing resource for students to explore.

 Always food for thought in this ever-changing world!